kester-ng/Assignment-2/README.md

 ### Description

-A simple RESTFUL API to update and keep track of ingredients and how much it costs.
+A simple RESTFUL API to update and keep track of ingredients or food items and how much it costs.
 It can also be food as well.
 Not really useful, but a simple demo for RESTFUL API with node.js, express and mongoDB.
 Used MongoDB Atlas to host online DB.

 ### Dependencies